gemc/home/_documentation/quickstart.md

   - filename: counter
     format: json

-root: G4Box, 15*cm, 15*cm, 15*cm, G4_AIR
+root: G4Box, 15*cm, 15*cm, 15*cm, G4_AIR   # world volume
 ```

-The `nthreads` entry keeps the quickstart output in a single `counter_t0_digitized.csv`
-file and a single `counter_t0.json` file.
-Remove it to use all threads.
+Remove `nthreads: 1` to use all available cores; each thread writes its own output file.
-To use ROOT output, add another `gstreamer` entry with `format: root`.
+Add a `gstreamer` entry with `format: root` for ROOT output.

-The `root` entry dynamically defines the Geant4 world volume in the steering card.
+The %%root%% entry defines the Geant4 world volume inline in the steering card.
-The world volume could also be defined in the geometry scripts.
+%%root%% could also be defined in the geometry scripts.